Ergonomic hazard: Awkward posture

+It's important to maintain proper posture and alignment during work tasks to minimize the risk of musculoskeletal disorders.

 Static posture

 Static posture, or static loading, is when a person holds a consistent posture during the entirety of the time it takes to perform a task, which does not allow the body to relax.
 It is a problem because it can lead to muscle pain, fatigue, and joint issues, and increases the risk for musculoskeletal injuries.
 The degree of damage depends on the type and duration of posture, as well as the type of activity.
 Issues related to static posture among workers can be prevented by taking frequent breaks and stretching often.

 Contact stress

 Contact stress occurs when some part of a worker's body—such as the knees, elbows, wrists, or fingers—touches or rubs up against a sharp, inflexible, or immobile surface repetitively or for a long period of time.
 The surface could be a workstation, ladder, floor, or handle of a bucket or tool.
 Contact stress can also be created through pushing, gripping, pinching, pulling, and lifting objects that can place additional force on the body's joints.
 Increasing these forces requires additional muscle exertion, and places greater loads on joints and connective tissues which can cause fatigue and may contribute to musculoskeletal disorders when there is inadequate time for rest and recovery.